nikhildehariya/AICTE_Internships/2025/June_2025/README.md

 ## Datasets

-All datasets used are included within their respective project folders and are intended for academic use under the AICTE Internship Program.
+All datasets used are included within their respective project folders.

 ---